bbenchoff/bbenchoff.github.io/pages/Citicar.md

 The original "controller" for the car was a bizarre resistor and contactor design.
 This setup reduced the throttle pedal to a three position switch; the first throttle setting was 24V, the second setting was the full 48V pack with a current-limiting resistor that was actually a gigantic piece of nichrome wire, and the third setting was the full 48V pack.
 This was fed through a main contactor and a forward/reverse contactor from a golf cart.
 My Citicar came with an uninstalled upgrade in the form of a Curtis controller designed for golf carts.

-With the 12V electronics done, the goal was to wire in the motor controller that came with the car and possibly take it down  to [Ocean Beach Cars and Coffee](https://norcalcarculture.com/events/ocean-beach-cars-and-coffee/) on the last Sunday of the month.
+With the 12V electronics done, the goal was to wire in the motor controller that came with the car and possibly take it down  to [Ocean Beach Cars and Coffee](https://norcalcarculture.com/events/ocean-beach-cars-and-coffee/).
 As noted in Part 1, [this car came with a motor controller](/images/Car/Part1/7.png), a **Curtis 1209-5501** rated for 48V / 450A.
 Taking notes from the manual for this controller, I [finished the schematic](/images/Car/Part3/tinysch.png) and wired [the whole thing up](/images/Car/Part3/Batteryboxwired.png).
 Additionally, because I didn't want to deal with the old forward/reverse contactor (it was chooched), I purchased a new F/R contactor off of eBay for $100.

 After [wiring everything up according to the controller manual](/images/Car/Part3/CurtisControllerDiagram.PNG), I turned everything on, and.... nothing.
 The motor didn't spin, and following the troubleshooting steps in the controller manual discovered the controller was faulty.
 I could have the controller rebuilt for $450, but [another used controller is available on eBay for $200](/images/Car/Part3/ebaycontroller.png).
 This "new" controller is a slight upgrade over the controller that came with the car -- the eBay controller goes up to 72V.
 Judging from a few Citicar message board threads and the fact I live in the hilliest city in America, this should be a welcome upgrade.